pbl64k/coursera-progfun-faqs/week4-a4-patmat-faq.md

 **`until` looks like an imperative loop.
 How do I implement something like that in a functional fashion?**

 Iteration is equivalent to tail-recursion.
-You might want to take a look at FAQ for recfun.
+You might want to take a look at the FAQ for recfun.

 **Do I really need to use `mergeCodeTables` in my implementation of `convert`?**